 During 2003 I developed a configurable multi-issue processor, in SystemC, with SMART funding.
 This never became a commercial product, but as part of the process I built a verification system that tested the processor against a description of the required functionality (the instruction set, and what each instruction did).
 This included a compiler (written in C++) which turned the specification into Java-like byte code, which could be executed directly (SystemC is itself C++).
 The processor specification and test harness had a lot in common with what I wanted in a generalised test language, and this eventually became the starting point for Maia, and the mtv compiler.
 However, this took some years - I didn't get any more spare time until 2008, and the first usable mtv version appeared in 2009. mtv produced a Verilog testbench which could run directly on a simulator, rather than the original byte code.
 My original intention had been to write back-end code generators for both VHDL and Verilog, but dual-language simulators became a lot more affordable (or even free) at around this time, and the VHDL back-end has since disappeared from the priority list.

 Maia has gone through a lot of development in the years since then, when I get breaks in my day job (I primarily do RTL development consultancy, and I've been working in Quantum Crypto for the past few years).
-There have been a number of releases since 2009, but these were essentially private, to people who were already using the language and were ready to put up with some significant limitations. mtv 2019.11 has a number of new features, and is the first release that I would consider to be ready for public use.
-The LRM has now reached v2.6, so there have been some changes in the language since the early days.
+There have been a number of releases since 2009, but these were essentially private, to people who were already using the language and were ready to put up with some significant limitations. mtv 2019.11 had a number of new features, and was the first release that I considered to be ready for public use.
+The LRM has now reached v2.7, so there have been some changes in the language since the early days.
 There are still features to go in, and the odd bug to be fixed, so I'm expecting this to take a while yet.